U Sports men's ice hockey championship: By province

 British Columbia is the only province to have a team play in the championship final (UBC Thunderbirds were runners-up in the original 1963 competition, nothing else since then), but to never host the championships.
 The other province missing from this list, Newfoundland and Labrador, had not yet hosted yet when it withdrew from varsity men's hockey after the 1981–82 season.

-Major W.J.
-"Danny" McLeod Award
+Awards

 In addition to the University Cup, the Major W.J.
-"Danny" McLeod Award is presented at the end of each year's championship, to the University Cup's Most Valuable Player.
+"Danny" McLeod Award is presented following the conclusion of the tournament to the individual deemed Most Valuable Player.

 Major McLeod was the overall athletic director at the Royal Military College of Canada (RMC), was the coach of RMC's ice hockey team, and simultaneously coached two Kingston teams in the Ontario Hockey Association – the Kingston Frontenacs (Junior B) and the Kingston Aces (Senior A).
 McLeod was instrumental in establishing the Canadian Intercollegiate Athletic Union (CIAU) in 1961, operating the CIAU from his office at RMC as the first CIAU Secretary-Treasurer.
-He helped create the national university ice hockey championship tournament, which was hosted by RMC for its first two years (1963, 1964).
+He helped create the national university ice hockey championship tournament, which was hosted by RMC for its first two years (1963 and 1964).

-The Major W.J.
-"Danny" McLeod Award winners: